Qurratu-Aini/AINI-Cyptography/Labworks/LABWORK 3/README.md

  On Aini’s machine:

-1.Receive the file rahsia.enc from Akmal.
+1.Receive the file rahsia.txt from Akmal.

 2.Decrypt it using your private key: